 - Drafting separation agreements

 When a relationship ends, there might be questions about property or assets gained during the domestic partnership.
 Our firm can draft a separation agreement that clearly stipulates property division, division of debt and child custody.
 We are proud to be at the forefront of this relatively new legislation and can answer any question you might have through a confidential consultation.

 To arrange a consultation, contact Andrew Cores Family Law Group by calling 630-871-1002 or by completing our online form.
-With offices in DuPage County, Cook County, and Kendall County, we have experience helping clients throughout Illinois.
+With offices in DuPage County and Kendall County, we have experience helping clients throughout Illinois.